Catalyst Pedals Review

 That being said, there are some serious foot health considerations for those who choose to ride exclusively on clipless pedals.

-Clipless pedals are almost always used in combination with stiff-soled and narrow cycling shoes and incorporate a very small contact interface between rider and machine.
-Conventional cycling shoes spring the toes (shifting the protective forefoot fat pad away from its normal location) and restrict natural foot motion, and clipless pedals route the full force of the pedal stroke through a very small surface area on the ball of the foot.
+Clipless pedals are almost always used in combination with stiff-soled and narrow toe box cycling shoes and incorporate a very small contact interface between rider and machine.
+Conventional cycling shoes spring the toes (shifting the protective forefoot fat pad away from its normal location beneath the metatarsal heads) and restrict natural foot motion, while clipless pedals route the full force of the pedal stroke through a very small surface area on the ball of the foot.
 This places an extraordinary amount of focal pressure on sensitive ball of foot structures, including nerves, blood vessels, ligaments, and the metatarsal heads.

-The Catalyst Pedal, on the other hand, enables you to use a shoe that allows your foot to move and articulate the way nature intended and drive—using your full foot—into a solid platform or surface.
-This spreads the contact force across your foot and represents a huge difference in how force is applied to the pedal and how the corresponding reaction force affects foot structures.
+The Catalyst Pedal, on the other hand, enables you to use a shoe that allows your foot to move and articulate the way nature intended.
+It also allows you to drive, using your full foot, into a solid platform or surface.
+This spreads the contact force across your foot and represents a huge difference in how force is applied to the pedal—and how the corresponding reaction force affects foot structures.

 To quote James,

-Most of the advantages attributed to clipless pedals are not really in the system itself; it is in the power given to it in the minds of riders told from day one that it is a vastly superior system and a must for all serious riders.
+Most of the advantages attributed to clipless pedals are not really in the system itself; it is in the power given to it in the minds of riders, who are told from day one that it is a vastly superior system and a must for all serious riders.

 A pedal that’s long enough to accommodate both the ball of the foot and the heel, such as the Catalyst Pedal, enables natural arch support, stabilizes the main foot arch, and changes the pedal stroke in a favorable way by allowing you to better incorporate your large hip extensor muscles.
 Please see our article entitled What is Natural Arch Support? for more in-depth info about this concept and how it applies to feet and footwear.